ty625911724/Jittor-Deep3DFaceRecon/README.md

 <img src="images/no_align.png" width="200px"/>
 </p>

-Generate reconstruction obj model of facial images with alignment.
-The input image is aligned by dlib and saved.
+Generate the reconstruction `.obj` model of facial images with alignment.
+The input image is aligned by dlib.
 The recontruction model is shown by MeshLab. <br>

 ```
 python test.py --input_dir ./imgs/no_align --output_dir ./imgs/output --align